jbsimple/simple-patches/readme.md

   - Displays it in a nice flex-grid thing.
   - Prints the full, original report generated when getting producivity under the counts and breakdowns.
   - Added a date selector to look at any producivity report within the last year.
-- In Conditions Queues; Export Table button to save each visible line item into a csv (In-system solution made, keeping it because its cool)
+- In Conditions Queues; Export Table button to save each visible line item into a csv.
+(In-system solution made, keeping it because its cool)
 - In Conditions Queues; Get Total button to ge the total quantity of all visible line items.

 #### Future:
 - Create a proper set of CSS rules for dark mode.
 - Overhaul of CSS sizing, everything is so large that the page requires it to be zoomed out in order to be used.
-- On products or items media tab; button to clear all pictures.
+- On products/items media tab; button to clear all pictures.
-- On products or items media tab; label indicator that counts the number of pictures.
+- On products/items media tab; label indicator that counts the number of pictures (the image # doesn't work because the upload JS doesn't set each image with a unique position like it's supposed to, and that's behavior I do not want to change without adding an automatic order images by filename button)
-- On products or items media tab; change the grid layout to a details list layout with smaller thumbnails.
+- On products/items media tab; change the grid layout to a details list layout with smaller thumbnails.